The Idea INDEX

 The apparition of these faces in the crowd; Petals on a wet, black bough.

-Pound spent months writing a long poem about the Paris Metro but cut it down to just these two lines.
-It may look like he is ‘cutting the fat’ or ‘paring it back to the essence’ but instead he found the essence, an image of natural life through direct observation and made it finite, reducing it, slicing infinity fourteen times and no more to render it comprehensible to us.
-That is the retention of essence through omission, which is also why traders are defined by the trades they reject.
+Pound spent months writing a long poem about the Paris Metro but cut it down to two lines.
+It may look like he’s ‘cutting the fat’ or ‘paring it back to the essence’ but he found the essence, an image of natural life through direct observation and made it finite, reducing it, slicing infinity fourteen times and no more to render it comprehensible to us.
+That is the retention of essence through omission, why traders are defined by the trades they reject.

 HGB’s sculptures and Pound’s poem are powerful because they require no scaffolding to be understood or rendered powerfully when we look, read and interact with them.
-They are timeless due to the lack of scaffolding, thereby the fewest layers have come between their works and the infinity of life.
-You do not need a ‘method’ or a ‘school’ to understand them.
-HGB lamented this at the turn of the last century: “the architecture that would result would be quite original, new, primordial.
+They are timeless due to the lack of scaffolding, thus the fewest layers between their works and the infinity of life.
+You don’t need a ‘method’ or a ‘school’ to understand them.
+At the turn of the last century, HGB lamented this: “the architecture that would result would be quite original, new, primordial.
 A professional critic’s mind cannot see beyond vile revivals of Greco-Roman and Gothic styles.”
-Such is also the case when you review a masterful market navigator at work; there is tremendous depth because of their immense strength to omit.
-That is why these masterful traders seem so unified, complete and brutally simple to the observer.
-That is how they endure.
+This is also true when reviewing a masterful market navigator; there is tremendous depth because of their strength to omit.
+That’s why these traders seem unified, complete and brutally simple.
+That’s how they endure.

-The least reductive wins, yet reaching such intuitive, confident ability requires a deep, scrappy, meandering journey of failure, yet with consistent, grindy practice of: immersion, immersion, immersion.
+The least reductive wins, but achieving such intuitive, confident ability requires a deep, scrappy, meandering journey of failure, and consistent, grindy practice: immersion, immersion, immersion.
 Then, reflection, reflection, reflection, and return: “It is action that prepares you for reflection, and reflection that prepares you for action,” as explored in TOOT.
 8

 Pound composed his verse, and Gaudier-Brzeska sculpted as if they asked How do I make it?
 Not: What do I make?.

 We return to the trader’s condition—the original sin—the fundamental flaw embedded into a market navigator because they are finite.
-An entire career is spent attempting to overcome what cannot be overcome.
-But that is what makes the trader.
+A career is spent attempting to overcome what cannot be overcome.
+But that defines the trader.
 From TOOT:

 “These acts of mastery conclude when a trader has to fight for their very conception, to struggle for it—to fight for expression against anything that might devour it.
 One great act of defiance.
 Magisterial careers, then, are born from continual resistance.”
 9

-Consider Chaucer grappling with the infinity of the world and the writer’s finality.
-Thus, we are all summarised:
+Consider Chaucer grappling with the world’s infinity and the writer’s finality.
+Thus, we’re all summarised:

 “The lyf so short, the craft so long to lerne.”10